-https://www.scranton.edu/hr/.documents/minors-on-campus/FBI-Fingerprint-Check.pdf. - o Certificate for Reporting Child Abuse (CFRCA): Instructions are available at the following: www.reportabusepa.pitt.edu - 3) Students will participate in the SLP degree program Orientation program to include training in cultural diversity, equity, and inclusion (e.g., implicit bias training), HIPAA, Universal Precautions, University Safety, and Safe Zone training.
-Students are required to adhere to HIPAA, Universal Precautions, and all on- and off-site clinical placement regulations when enrolled in experiential learning courses (i.e., virtual and in-person). - 4) Students must submit proof of First Aid and CPR certification prior to the initiation of the Residency field placement at The University of Scranton (i.e., Summer Session Year I).
+3) Students will participate in the SLP Orientation program to include training in cultural diversity, equity, and inclusion (e.g., implicit bias training), HIPAA, Universal Precautions, University Safety, and Safe Zone training.
+Students are required to adhere to HIPAA, Universal Precautions, and all on- and off-site clinical placement regulations when enrolled in experiential learning courses (i.e., virtual and in-person).

+4) Students must submit proof of First Aid and CPR certification before initiating the Residency field placement at The University of Scranton (i.e., Summer Session Year I).
 Copies of the certifications must be uploaded to Exxat.
-Minimum requirements include Adult, Child, and Infant CPR with AED and Basic First Aid. - Recommended certifications include the following: CPR certification American Heart Association-Health Care Provider, American Red Cross-Professional Rescuer, or Basic Life Support (BLS) for Healthcare Providers from the American Red Cross; First-Aid Certification - American Heart Association or American Red Cross. - 5) Students must meet all health screening requirements outlined by each field placement assignment prior to the initiation of each Residency/Residential Field Placement. - 6) The SLP program assumes that enrolled students have received typical childhood immunizations including, but not limited to, MMR, Varicella, Hepatitis B series, TDap, and Polio, and that students have continued to update these (as needed) as directed by their physician.
+Minimum requirements include Adult, Child, and Infant CPR with AED and Basic First Aid.

+• Recommended certifications include the following: CPR certification - American Heart Association-Health Care Provider, American Red Cross-Professional Rescuer, or Basic Life Support (BLS) for Healthcare Providers from the American Red Cross; First-Aid Certification - American Heart Association or American Red Cross.

+5) Students must meet all health screening requirements outlined by each field placement assignment before initiating each Residency/Residential Field Placement.

+6) The SLP program assumes that enrolled students have received typical childhood immunizations including, but not limited to, MMR, Varicella, Hepatitis B series, TDap, and Polio and that students have continued to update these (as needed) as directed by their physician.
 The SLP program also requires annual PPD testing and flu vaccinations as part of the externship placement documents.
-Students should be aware that many sites also require Covid vaccinations.
+Students should be aware that many sites also require COVID-19 vaccinations.
 Students providing vaccination documentation to the program are responsible for the accuracy of the information they provide.
 Proof of immunizations should be uploaded to Exxat as instructed by the CEC.

+Students must upload information and documents into Exxat, which is a true and complete representation of externship requirements.
+Not having all the required documents may affect the student's ability to attend clinical externships.
+Students are responsible for communicating any issues and can contact the Clinical Education Coordinator with any questions or concerns.

 The program is aware that some students may not have received typical childhood vaccinations due to religious beliefs, previous illness, and/or other personal preferences.
 We respect and understand the individual choices of all students and their families but need to make students aware that a limited or non-existent vaccination history may impact a student's ability to complete experiential learning activities in certain settings.
-Most externship placements have specific requirements regarding immunizations and health clearances and the university is obligated to comply with their standards.
+Most externship placements have specific requirements regarding immunizations and health clearances, and the university is obligated to comply with their standards.
 If you are a student with a limited or non-existent vaccination history, the CEC will work with you in an attempt to secure viable externship placements.
-Be aware if these sites exist, they may not be sites in which you had hoped to be placed (e.g. hospitals, skilled nursing facilities, pediatric hospitals/centers).
+Be aware if these sites exist, they may not be sites in which you had hoped to be placed (e.g., hospitals, skilled nursing facilities, pediatric hospitals/centers).
 If you have questions or concerns about your vaccination history, please make an appointment with the CEC.